-30. As established above, the trades by the Noticee were non-genuine in nature and created a misleading appearance of trading in the aforesaid contract.
-I note that when the impact of artificial volume created by the two counterparties is seen as a whole, it is not possible, from the material on record, to quantify the amount of disproportionate gain or unfair advantage resulting from the artificial trades between the counter parties or the consequent loss caused to investors as a result of the default.
+31. As established above, the trades by the Noticee were non-genuine in nature and created a misleading appearance of trading in the aforesaid contract.
+I note that when the impact of artificial volume created by the two counterparties is seen as a whole, it is not possible, from the material on record, to quantify the amount of disproportionate gain or unfair advantage resulting from the artificial trades between the counterparties or the consequent loss caused to investors as a result of the default.
 Further, the material available on record does not demonstrate any repetitive default on the part of the Noticee.
-However, considering that the five non-genuine trades entered by the Noticee in two contracts led to creation of artificial trading volumes which had the effect of distorting the market mechanism in the Illiquid Stock Options segment of BSE, I find that the aforesaid violations were detrimental to the integrity of securities market, which should be dealt with suitable penalty.
+However, considering that the two non-genuine trades entered by the Noticee in one options contract led to creation of artificial volumes which had the effect of distorting the market mechanism in the stock options segment of BSE, I find that the aforesaid violations were detrimental to the integrity of securities market and therefore, the quantum of penalty shall commensurate with the serious nature of the aforesaid violations.